Veteran & First Responder Rehab Program

-Many veterans and first responders have likely experienced events and traumas outside of those of a normal civilian.
-Because of this, American Addiction Centers created a program—Salute to Recovery—that offers co-occurring disorder treatment in an environment specifically for vets and first responders living with PTSD, anxiety, depression, and substance abuse disorders.
+Many Veterans and first responders have likely experienced events and traumas most civilians haven't.
+Our Mississippi addiction treatment facility offers a program—Salute to Recovery—that provides co-occurring disorder treatment specifically designed for Vets and first responders living with PTSD, anxiety, depression, and substance use disorders.

-The Salute to Recovery Program at Oxford Treatment Center in Mississippi is open to military veterans from all branches and first responders including firefighters and police officers, emergency medical service providers, dispatchers, and correctional officers.
+The Salute to Recovery Program at our inpatient and outpatient addiction treatment facility in Mississippi is open to military Veterans and first responders including firefighters and police officers, emergency medical service providers, dispatchers, and correctional officers.

 - First responder and military culture.